dillionmegida/dillionmegida.com/src/pages/p/create-gatsby-source-plugin/index.md

 We're only interested in three items from the first argument  which are:

 -   [`actions`](https://www.gatsbyjs.com/docs/reference/config-files/actions/): an object containing several methods from Gatsby.
-For our plugin, we're only interested in the `createNode` method which we'll use to create the GraphQL node for our plugin.
+For our plugin, we're only interested in the [`createNode`](https://www.gatsbyjs.com/docs/reference/config-files/actions/#createNode) method which we'll use to create the GraphQL nodes for the Hashnode posts.
 We'll use these nodes for our GraphQL queries
 -   [`createNodeId`](https://www.gatsbyjs.com/docs/reference/config-files/node-api-helpers/#createNodeId): a method used to generate a unique id for every node created from `createNode`
 -   [`createContentDigest`](https://www.gatsbyjs.com/docs/reference/config-files/node-api-helpers/#createContentDigest): a method used to create a [checksum](https://en.wikipedia.org/wiki/Checksum) digest from data.
 Gatsby uses the checksum digest to identify data (from Gatsby APIs in our case) that has been changed.

-The `sourceNodes` method will contain the implementation that fetches some Gatsby posts, which we can fix anywhere on our website.
+The `sourceNodes` method will contain the implementation that fetches some Gatsby posts, and create nodes from them.

 ### The implementation

 First, let's play with the API a little.
-Head over to [the API Playground](https://api.hashnode.com/) and enter the following query:
+Head over to [the Hashnode API Playground](https://api.hashnode.com/) and enter the following query:

 ```graphql
 {